typst/typst/tests/README.md

 ```

 ## Writing tests
-The syntax for an individual test is `--- {name} ---` followed by some Typst
+The syntax for an individual test is `--- {name} [: {targets}] ---` followed by
-code that should be tested.
-The name must be globally unique in the test suite,
+some Typst code that should be tested.
+The name must be globally unique in the
-so that tests can be easily migrated across files.
+test suite, so that tests can be easily migrated across files.

+Targets specify for which target a test should be run and exported.
+Multiple
+targets can be specified using the `|` pipe operator like
+`--- name : PDF | RASTER ---`.
+If no target is specified, all targets are
+assumed.

 There are, broadly speaking, three kinds of tests: